 On December 14, 2020, our sponsor paid \$25,000, or approximately \$0.009 per share, to cover certain of our expenses in consideration of 2,875,000 Class B ordinary shares, par value \$0.0001 per share.
+On January 29, 2021, we issued additional 12,125,000 Class B ordinary shares to our sponsor by way of dividend.
+On February 3 and February 26, 2021, our sponsor surrendered 5,000,000 and 2,000,000 Class B ordinary shares, respectively, resulting in our sponsor holding a total of 8,000,000 Class B ordinary shares.
+On February 24, 2021, our sponsor transferred 50,000 Class B ordinary shares to each of our independent directors.
+These 100,000 shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender, repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender, repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of our issued and outstanding ordinary shares (excluding the private placement shares) upon the consummation of this offering.

 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 2,666,667 private placement warrants (or 2,866,667 private placement warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.50 per warrant (\$4,000,000 in the aggregate or \$4,300,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
-If we do not consummate an initial business within 24 months from the closing of this offering, the private placement warrants will expire worthless.
+In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 960,000 private placement shares (or 1,040,000 private placement shares if the underwriters' overallotment option is exercised in full), at a price of \$10.00 per Class A ordinary shares (\$9,600,000 in the aggregate or \$10,400,000 if the underwriters' overallotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+If we do not consummate an initial business within 24 months from the closing of this offering, the private placement shares will become worthless.
 The personal and financial interests of our executive officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.
 This risk may become more acute as the 24-month anniversary of the closing of this offering nears, which is the deadline for our consummation of an initial business combination.